devicehive/esp8266-firmware/DeviceHiveESP8266.md

 This section desribes simple API for handling some hardware sensors.
 Internally it uses one of interfaces described above, so parameters and error responses are mostly common.

 ## devices/ds18b20/read
 Read temperature from DS18B20 sensor.
+Only one sensor can be connected to pin(skip ROM is used).
+Measurement uses sensor defaults.

 *Parameters*:
 "pin" - GPIO port number for onewire data line.
 Behavior and default are common with onewire interface.